Civil partnership dissolution solicitors

 After six weeks and one day following your Conditional Order, you can apply for a Final Order to dissolve your civil partnership.
 The court will issue the Final Order, which confirms your civil partnership has legally ended.

-It is essential that all financial matters are resolved before you apply to finalise the dissolution of your civil partnership.
-Arrangements to consider include:
+It is essential that all your financial matters are resolved before you apply to finalise the dissolution of your civil partnership.
+Once you have the Conditional Order, there is a waiting period of six weeks and one day before you can apply for a Final Order.

 - Money - savings and investments

-- Property – the family home and any other property worldwide
+- Property - the family home and any other property you may own

 - Pensions